|06-13-2007, 05:55 PM||#1|

 Thanks for sharing

-Good judgement comes from bad experience, and a lot of that comes from bad judgement.
+Good judgment comes from bad experience, and a lot of that comes from bad judgment.

 2007 Star Stratoliner

 Joined: Jul 2006

 JackLs Thailand & Cambodia Adventure, Pt II

 I caught the night train to Chiang Mai.
 In the morning, before arriving, I met David & Curt, 2 Americans that were headed to Chiang Mai as well.
 We all ended up staying at the guest house of a friends friend, John.
 Jonadda Guesthouse (http://www.geocities.com/jonadda2002/JONADDA.html) I highly recommend it if you're in Chiang Mai.
 John is an old sidecar racer from Australia.

 I was still looking for a motorcycle so rented a scooter to get about for a couple days.
 Led David & Curt on a ride out west of Chiang Mai on the Sameong Loop.

 After a couple of days I finally found the bike I liked, a 1995 Honda Baja 250 for $600US.

 Did some great rides around the area & met some of the locals & other travellers including an American & French girl.
 They were heading out on a jeep trip up north & then crossing into Burma (Myanmar) to renew their visas, so I went along as their driver since neither had driven on the left side of the road before.

 We headed north out of Chiang Mai & through Fang